ouspg/SecurityEngineering/Week4_Topic/README.md

 # **Week 4**

+## Grading

+Task1: 1p
+Task2: 1p
+Task3: 2p

+# Tasks

+## Task 1: Side-channels

+Choose an example of a side-channel attack and explain the following information about it:

+- Brief explanation of what side-channel the attack uses and how

+- What systems does it affect?

+- What information is leaked via the side channel?

+- Is there a documented case of it being used in a real life attack?

+- Has it been fixed?
+If yes, how it was fixed?

+List sources and keep the answer concise at max 300 words not including sources.

+# Task 2: Slow Loris

+**HOX!
+Consider Slow Loris as a type of attack rather than the 'slowloris' program itself**

+Seek information about the Slowloris Denial-of-Service attack and answer to the following questions:

+- How does it work?

+- Why is it unique while compared to the other high bandwith DDoS attacks?

+- What are the effects of the attack?

+- How can you mitigate/prevent the effects of the attack?

+- Are there any notable instances of this style of attack being performed?

+List sources and keep the answer concise at max 300 words not including sources

 ## **Task 3**: BurpSuite Introduction

 In this exercise we will take a brief look at a popular web security testing tool called BurpSuite.
 The exercise requires quite a lot of setup and running an intentionally vulnerable web application (although locally), so using a Virtual Linux Machine is heavily recommended.
 All the following instructions will be for **Linux only**